-- (6) Qualified Disaster Distributions.
-An individual generally may make a repayment of a Qualified Disaster Distribution to an IRA at any time during the 3-year period following the distribution.
-The total repayments cannot be more than the amount of the Qualified Disaster Distribution and do not count as a rollover for purposes of the one-rollover-per-year limitation for IRAs. - (7) Qualified Birth or Adoption Distributions.
+- (5) Prohibited Contributions.
+No contributions, other than Roth IRA contributions or rollover contributions from an eligible retirement plan (including a plan described in Code Section 401(a), 401(k), 403(a), or 403(b); a governmental 457(b) plan; a designated Roth account established under a plan; or a Traditional IRA, SIMPLE IRA, or Roth IRA) as described in Section IV(A) below, may be made to a Roth IRA. - (6) Qualified Reservist Distributions.
+An individual may make a repayment of a Qualified Reservist Distribution during the two-year period beginning on the day after the end of the active duty period, even if the repayment would cause the individual's total contributions to be more than the general limits on contributions described above in Section III(A)(2).
+The total repayments cannot be more than the amount of the Qualified Reservist Distribution. - (7) Qualified Disaster Distributions.
+An individual generally may make a repayment of a Qualified Disaster Distribution to a Roth IRA at any time during the three-year period following the distribution.
+The total repayments cannot be more than the amount of the Qualified Disaster Distribution and do not count as a rollover for purposes of the one-rollover-per-year limitation for IRAs. - (8) Qualified Birth or Adoption Distributions.
 An individual may make a repayment of a Qualified Birth or Adoption Distribution without regard to the 60-day limit for rollovers.

-(B) DEDUCTIBILITY OF TRADITIONAL IRA CONTRIBUTIONS
+(B) NO DEDUCTION FOR ROTH IRA CONTRIBUTIONS.